Manford Byron Speedy b. 1838

-Manford Byron Speedy (2nd great grandfather) was born in 1838 Ohio, to William and (probably) Elizabeth Glenn Speedy.
-Manford is a family name given to a cousin Manford Homer Speedy and 2 of Manford’s grandsons as a middle name.
-In 1856, age 18, Manford left Ohio and is in Shell Rock, Iowa.
-In 1864 at 26 he marries Ann Eliza Coats and they have three children.
+In 1856, age 18, Manford left Ohio for Shell Rock, Iowa.
+In 1864 he married Ann Eliza Coats and they had three children.
 Typhoid fever takes Ann and the youngest daughter’s life around 1869.
-In 1870 Manford is living with his Coats in-laws, his father William and his and Ann’s children.
-In 1874 Manford marries Elizabeth Stewart and they have 5 children.
+In 1870 Manford had a farm where he lived with his Coats in-laws, his father William and his and Ann’s children.
+In 1874 Manford married Elizabeth Stewart and they had 5 children.

 The 1870 Agricultural Census shows Manford’s farm production: 160 total acres, 120 acres tilled, 14 acres of grassland, 3/4 acre of potatoes, 3 acres of apple trees.
 He had 8 milk cows, produced 700 lbs of butter, had 8 other cows with 4 calves dropped, 112 swine and 50 poultry.
 This poultry produced 250 dozen eggs for the year.
 5 cord of wood were also produced.